Nadal collapses after win at scorching U.S. Open

 By his own lofty standards, it was not a great performance but Nadal still overcame an experienced and streetwise opponent and has yet to drop a set at Flushing Meadows this year.

-His title defense remains on track but Nadal will be well aware that improvement is needed.
+His title defence remains on track but Nadal will be well aware that improvement is needed.

 His serve, which provided the foundation for his win last year, remains shaky and he is still struggling to regain his confidence after losing the Wimbledon final to Novak Djokovic.